kevinntrinh/peformative-component/doc/01-component-brainstorming/01-component-brainstorming.md

   - **Description**:
     - The purpose of this component is to track the restaurants and meals that the user has had.
 Different ratings and categories can also be added to the meal and restaurants.
 The kernel will add and remove the entries while the secondary methods will handle filtering.
   - **Kernel Methods**:
-    - void addMeal(Meal m): adds a new meal entry
-    - void addRating(int rating, Meal m): adds a rating to a meal
+    - void logMeal(String restaurant, Meal meal) — logs a meal and the restaurant its from
-    - void addRestaurant(String restaurant): adds restaurant to the library
-    - Meal getMeal(String name): reports the meal by its name
+    - Meal removeMeal(String name): removes and returns a meal from the log by its name and reports which restaurant it was from.
-    - boolean hasVisited(String restaurant): reports if the restaurant has been eaten at or not
+    - boolean hasVisited(String restaurant): reports whether the restaurant has been logged before
+    - boolean hasEaten(String food): reports whether a food has been eaten before and which restaurant it was from
+    - Meal getMeal(String name) — retrieves a meal by its name.
+    - int size(): reports how many meals have been logged
   - **Secondary Methods**:
-    - int size(): reports how many meals have been logged
-    - double averageRating(): gets the average rating across meals
+    - Meal recommendRandom(): returns a random meal from the log to recommend.
+    - void displayAll(): displays all restaurants and their foods.
   - **Additional Considerations** (*note*: "I don't know" is an acceptable answer for each of the following questions):
     - Would this component be mutable?
 Answer and explain: